Goal 2: Zero Hunger and Goal 15: Life on Land

-By 2030, the UN seeks to ensure that food production systems are sustainable, and to introduce agricultural practices that increase productivity and production; help maintain ecosystems; improve land and soil quality; and strengthen our capacity to adapt to climate change, extreme weather phenomena, droughts, flooding, and other natural disasters.
+By 2030, the UN seeks to ensure that food production systems are sustainable, and to introduce agricultural practices that increase productivity and production, help maintain ecosystems, improve land and soil quality, strengthen our capacity to adapt to climate change, extreme weather phenomena, droughts, flooding and other natural disasters.

 By 2030, the UN seeks to strengthen the prevention of substance abuse and the treatment of addiction.
 This includes both narcotic drug abuse and the harmful use of alcohol.

-The cornerstone of Alko's responsibility efforts will continue to be responsible sales and reducing the harmful effects of alcohol consumption through both our own as well as cooperation programmes, including experimentation with completely new approaches.
+The cornerstone of Alko's responsibility efforts will continue to be responsible sales and reducing the harmful effects of alcohol consumption through our own actions and with partners and co-operation programmes.

 The UN seeks to double global energy efficiency by 2030.